PINTO0309/onnx2tf/README.md

 # Automatic JSON generation only
 # Generates an optimal parameter replacement JSON file for model conversion.
 # The JSON file is saved to {model_name}_auto.json when conversion errors occur
-# or accuracy issues are detected.
+# or accuracy issues are detected and the feature is explicitly enabled.
 onnx2tf -i model.onnx -agj

 # Accuracy validation only (no JSON generation)